nrfconnect/sdk-nrf/samples/mpsl/timeslot/README.rst

 Testing
 =======

-After programming the sample to your board, test it by performing the following steps:
+After programming the sample to your development kit, test it by performing the following steps:

-1. Connect to the board with a terminal emulator (for example, PuTTY).
-   See :ref:`putty` for the required settings.
+1. |connect_terminal|
 #.
 Follow the instructions in the terminal to open a session and start requesting timeslots.
    The terminal then prints the signal type for each timeslot callback: